 ** Note: To order from Amazon, Chapters/Indigo, iTunes, Kobo, Borealis (publisher) or directly from me ($5 discount if purchased from me), see links below under each book **

-AND THEN IT GOT REALLY STRANGE: A TRUE STORY OF ADVENTURE, DANGER AND ENDURANCE (Release Date: 2020)
+AND THEN THINGS GOT REALLY STRANGE: A TRUE STORY OF ADVENTURE, DANGER AND ENDURANCE (Release: 2021)

 (book currently being written – below is just a brief sample.
 Final, official synopsis will be available on website when book is released)

-Synopsis: A true story – endless amusements, adventures and dangers while navigating the challenges within a plethora of multi-generational (within author family lineage) adventurous situations involving nautical risks (icebergs and getting swept out to sea), North American road-tripping odysseys, jungle living, POW camps, U-boat submarine encounters, white-water rafting, surviving multiple nights in blizzard conditions while lost in the mountains, rock-climbing, etc.
+Synopsis: (Non-Fiction) Endless amusements, adventures and dangers while navigating the challenges within a plethora of multi-generational (author’s family lineage) adventurous situations involving nautical risks (icebergs and getting swept out to sea), North American road-tripping odysseys, jungle living, POW camps, U-boat submarine encounters, white-water rafting, surviving multiple nights in blizzard conditions while lost in the mountains, rock-climbing mishaps, etc.

 Before the age of 22, Michael had travelled over 65,000 kilometers (the equatorial circumference of the earth is 40,075 kilometers) – much of it on the road involving countless adventures.
 Now in their forties, he and his wife would offer up an abundance of pent-up wanderlusting energy to the vagabonding gods on a journey across the breadth of Canada – to enjoy some family bonding, to live on the edge by courting risk and adventure through fun and spontaneity, to grab those bull horns and live freely, not knowing when or where the next meal was coming from or which town they’d fall into sideways.

 But life has a funny way of throwing curveballs when you least expect it.
 Murphy’s Law 101.
 Or more seriously, Sod’s Law – when anything can go wrong and when it does, it’s the worst possible outcome.